sabrinaforrester/notebook.py/readme.md

     - returns [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

  > Generators with Fibinnaci Sequence
+    > next() is used to get the result yielded from a generator
 ```
 def gen_fib():
     a, b = 0, 1